drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Flame Resistance of Composite**

-The flame resistance category of silicone rubber composites was listed in Table 9.
-It can be seen that silicone rubber considerably flammable, both in neat silicone rubber and silicone rubber modified with silicone resins.
-Once being ignited, silicone rubber burns rapidly and release a large amount of heat \[46\].
-Addition of flame retardant material can enhance its flame resistance. *h*-BN can be introduced into silicone rubber to enhance its flame resistance property.
-Based on the result, satisfying flame resistance of silicone rubber can be achieved with the addition of more than 80 phr of the *h*-BN particle.
-Addition of silicone resin did not give significant influence to flame retardancy property.
+The flame resistance of the silicone rubber composites is listed in Table 9.
+It can be seen that the composites are quite flammable, both in the form of neat silicone rubber and in that of silicone rubber modified with silicone resin.
+Once ignited, silicone rubber burns rapidly and releases a large amount of heat ^46^.
+Addition of flame retardant material can enhance its flame resistance. *h*-BN can be introduced into silicone rubber to enhance this property.
+Based on the results listed, it can be seen satisfying flame resistance properties can be achieved with the addition of more than 80 phr of *h*-BN particles.
+Addition of silicone resin did not have a significant influence on flame retardancy.

 Table 9.
 Results of flame retardancy test of silicone rubber composites.